Polygyny in India

 Polygamy is outlawed in India, except for Muslims.
-While it was not prohibited in Ancient India and was common among aristocrats and emperors, it is believed that it was not a major cultural practice.
+While it was not prohibited in Ancient India and was common among aristocrats and emperors, it is believed that it was not a major cultural phenomena.
 The lack of prohibition was in part due to the separation between land laws and religion (independence of the judiciary), and partially since all of the major religions of India portrayed polygamy in a neutral light.